NormalView: tree species classification from backpack and aerial lidar data using geometric projections: Materials and Methods

 \subsection{Data preprocessing}

 The preprocessing of the ALS data was conducted on RiProcess (Riegl) and TerraScan (Terrasolid Ltd., Helsinki, Finland) software.
 Importantly, the data used in this study contains intensity information from each of the three channels for each point.
 This was achieved by using nearest-neighbour interpolation to fill in missing intensity values.
 Reflectance was used as the "source" for the intensity in RiProcess, i.e.\@ the intensity values were distance-adjusted.
 The trees were segmented using a watershed segmentation-based algorithm introduced first in~\citet{yu2010comparison} and tested in~\citet{Kaartinen2012}, and called Local Maxima Finding (FGI\_LOCM).
-The field reference was collected using a browser-based solution by the employees of the Finnish Geospatial Research Institute (FGI).
-For further information on data processing and reference data collection, we refer the reader to~\citet{taher2025}.
+For further information on data processing and reference data collection, we refer the reader to~\citet{taher2025,espooDATA}.

 The raw MLS data from the scanner was first processed by the FARO Connect software, which applies Faro's 3D SLAM algorithm.
 The point clouds were then randomly subsampled to a spatial resolution of \qty{2}{cm}, where the minimum distance between any two points is at least \qty{2}{cm}.
 Noisy points were removed using a Statistical Outlier Removal -filter (SOR filter).
 The SOR filter evaluates the average distances to~\textit{k} neighbours for each point and removes points for which the average distance is greater than the average distance of all points plus~\textit{n} times the standard deviation of the average distances.
+We used \(k = 10\) and \(n = 2\).
 Then, a Cloth Simulation Filter~\citep{CSF} was applied to the point cloud, to identify the ground points.
 The measurement sites contained urban elements, such as buildings, cars, and traffic signs, which were manually removed from the point clouds.
 At this stage, the point clouds contained only the trees.
 The preprocessing steps were performed using open source CloudCompare software~\citep{CC}.

 Individual tree segmentation of the MLS trees was done with the TreeIso algorithm~\citep{treeISO}, which is based on a cut-pursuit algorithm for weighted graphs~\citep{landrieu}.
 The segments produced by TreeIso were manually checked, and unsatisfactory segments were manually corrected using CloudCompare.